| What is Chiropractic? |

 safe.

--- Spinal manual therapy can be effective in relieving musculo-skeletal symptoms such as
+-- Spinal manual therapy can be effective in relieving musculo-skeletal

--- Chiropractors are the only health practitioners who are necessarily equipped by their
+-- Chiropractors are the only health practitioners who are necessarily

-education and training to carry out spinal manual therapy.
+equipped by their education and training to carry out spinal manual therapy.

--- In the public interest and in the interests of patients, there must be no impediment to
+-- In the public interest and in the interests of patients, there must be no

 Back to Top